Remenod/oop2-coursework/README.md

 GitHub attachments are task-agnostic.
 They can be attached to any task that needs repository context, without forcing a separate task subtype or manual repository metrics into progress calculation.

-Current GitHub sync is intentionally mocked.
-It refreshes a local placeholder snapshot with active issue count, open pull request count, last repository activity time, and importable issue / pull request candidates.
-Future real sync can replace that stub without changing the task model.
+GitHub sync uses the public GitHub API for repository metadata, active issues, open pull requests, last repository activity, and importable issue / pull request candidates.
+It is intentionally unauthenticated for now, so private repositories and higher rate limits are out of scope.

 Importable GitHub candidates can be copied into an atomic task checklist.
 This keeps repository work actionable while preserving the existing checklist-based completion rules.